23, Sep 2024

 Andrii Blond, Project Analyst & Business Development Manager

-Andriy heard tens of thousands of ideas for projects from clients and has turned many projects into successful products.
+Andrii heard tens of thousands of ideas for projects from clients and has turned many projects into successful products.
 He knows exactly how to identify competitive advantages to prioritize first-release functionality.

 In the early third millennium, artificial intelligence is making a robust advent into multiple industries, accelerating and facilitating shop floor routines in real estate, traveling, insurance, banking, construction, manufacturing, and other verticals.
 Retail and logistics are following this movement, where this disruptive technology is seen in numerous applications.